prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/02-analyze-files-with-Spark.md

 1. Use the **&#9655;** button to the left of the code cell to run just that cell, and review the results.

    The dataframe now includes data from all of the files, but the column names are not useful.
 Spark uses a "schema-on-read" approach to try to determine appropriate    data types for the columns based on the data they contain, and if a header row is present in a text file it can be used to identify the column names (by specifying    a **header=True** parameter in the **load** function).
 Alternatively, you can define an explicit schema for the dataframe.

-1. Modify the code as follows (replacing *datalakexxxxxxx*), to define an explicit schema for the dataframe that includes the column names and data types.
+1. Modify the code as follows (replacing *datalakexxxxxxx* as **datalake<inject key="DeploymentID" enableCopy="false"/>**), to define an explicit schema for the dataframe that includes the column names and data types.
 Rerun the code in the cell.

     ```Python
     %%pyspark